PedroMBarcelos/lysozyme_pipe/README.md

 ```

 ### SSEARCH not available
-SSEARCH is optional.
+SSEARCH is required for the pipeline.
 To install:
 ```bash
 sudo apt install fasta3       # Debian/Ubuntu
 ```
+Alternatively, the pipeline will attempt automatic installation.

 ### Low pseudogene count
 Check alignment quality with `--verbose` flag.
 Consider adjusting: